platform-crew/locust-telemetry/docs/contributing.rst

 Project Repository
 ------------------
-You can find the source code and all issues on GitHub:

-:link: `Locust Telemetry Repository <https://github.com/platform-crew/locust-telemetry>`_
+You can find the source code and all issues on GitHub: `Locust Telemetry Repository <https://github.com/platform-crew/locust-telemetry>`_

 Getting Started
 ---------------